benjamingutgar/active-directory-detection-engineering-lab/docs/project-summary.md

 2. SMB/PsExec-like execution can be identified through NTLM authentication, privileges, administrative shares and service creation.
 3. Pass-the-Hash cannot be proven through a single NTLM event, but confidence increases through DCSync and privileged-access correlation.
 4. Kerberoasting can be detected at the service-ticket request stage through Event ID `4769`, RC4 context, source analysis and frequency correlation.
+5. AS-REP Roasting can be detected at the TGT-request stage through Event ID `4768`, pre-authentication type, result status, encryption context and source-frequency correlation.
-5. Offline Kerberoasting password testing remains outside the direct visibility of the Domain Controller.
+6. Offline password testing or recovery remains outside the direct visibility of the Domain Controller for the Kerberoasting and AS-REP Roasting scenarios.
-6. Detection quality depends on telemetry configuration, field parsing and correlation design.
+7. Detection quality depends on telemetry configuration, field parsing and correlation design.
-7. Laboratory detections require baselining and tuning before production use.
+8. Laboratory detections require baselining and tuning before production use.

 ---